chriscr2/Kakaoalan/README.md

-## Changelog for v1.1.3
+## Changelog for v1.2
-- Increased the cost of the Adalal Kakaoalan, and it also replaces the Archer as well.
-- Fixed crash issue.
+- Added sprites (by GeneralWadaling) and updated icons.

 ## The Lyfoda Kakaoalan
 Play as the knowledge-loving West African nation, lead by Neykon Ney, one of the well-known figures in its history.